thingSpace-ts/ThingSpace.ts/documentation/Testing_And_Code_Review.md

 #### Frontend – Two-Click Navigation (`TestReachWithTwoClicks.kt`)
 - **How to run:** `cd frontend && ./gradlew connectedAndroidTest -Pandroid.testInstrumentationRunner Arguments.class=com.cpen321.usermanagement.TestReachWithTwoClicks`
-- **What it checks:** Starting from the main workspace screen, the test traverses to note, template, and chat views—both within the current workspace and across other workspaces—counting taps to confirm every note-bearing screen is reachable in ≤2 clicks.
+- **What it checks:** Starting from the main workspace screen, the test traverses to note, template, and chat views—both within the current workspace and across other workspaces — counting taps to confirm every note-bearing screen is reachable in ≤2 clicks.

 ### 3.2.
 Test Verification and Logs